FelixSchladt/OxideWM/planning/Specifications.md

 ## 8. User Interface

-- Keyboard will be used to controll the window manager
+- keyboard will be used to control the window manager
-- Mouse can be used to focus on individal frames and interact with application interfaces like webbrowsers
+- mouse can be used to focus on individal frames and interact with application interfaces like webbrowsers

 ## 9. Non-functional Requirements